jvierine/chirpsounder2/README.md

 ## Examples

+All of these are observed in Northern Norway (Skibotn).
+I typically see around 100 ionograms per hour in a recording.

+US ROTHR (hard to tell which one, as I'm so far away)
 <img src="examples/example00.png" width="60%"/>

+Sodankylä geophysical observatory vertical sounding ionosonde
 <img src="./examples/example01.png" width="60%"/>

+US ROTHR (hard to tell which one, as I'm so far away)
 <img src="./examples/example02.png" width="60%"/>

+Sodankylä geophysical observatory vertical sounding ionosonde
 <img src="./examples/example03.png" width="60%"/>

+Australian JORN.
+Very far away!
+I see many of these at the right time of day.
 <img src="./examples/example04.png" width="60%"/>

+US ROTHR (hard to tell which one, as I'm so far away)
 <img src="./examples/example05.png" width="60%"/>

 ## Links